premgane/agolo-slackbot/README.md

 1. scans every message in every channel it's invited to
 2. looks for URLs pointing to web pages
-3. summarizes the contents of the web page using the [Agolo](http://agolo.com) Summarizer API.
+3. immediately summarizes the contents of the web page using the [Agolo](http://agolo.com) Summarizer API.

 ## Screenshots